Terms & Conditions

 We welcome large groups at Jollydays, at certain times of year, and we need to manage these groups to ensure there is no disturbance to others.
 Noise especially, even though good natured it can have an adverse impact on other guests.
 We do have a noise curfew of 11pm as many people come to the woods to enjoy peace and quiet.
 In a woodland noise travels very easily, ESPECIALLY AT NIGHT.
-We now have a policy of £50 bond per tent.
+We may ask for a bond of at least £50 per tent.

-Admittance to the tents will only be permitted with presentation of the bond
+If we ask for a bond, admittance to the accommodation will only be permitted with presentation of the bond

 This bond will be identified on your booking separately from the sum paid for the accommodation and any extras.
 After departure the full bond will be refunded, unless company staff are called to the tent’s, due to excessive noise after 11pm for unacceptable behaviour at any time, at the time of any disturbance or the following day.
 The bond will also be retained if the tent is left in an unacceptable state, or a fire has been lit on the ground – other than in the designated camp fire. (unacceptable state being defined as damage, or leaving the tent and surrounding area, in a state that means it cannot be turned around to an acceptable level on the day of departure for incoming guests and that in turn means within 2 person hours, given camp staff levels and the other tents being prepared at camp, which would have the impact of delaying entry to a tent for incoming guests, missing facilities or equipment, or unacceptable visual impact such as staining, or having to move incoming guests to another tent).